Pittsburgh Weekend Guide – Outdoors Edition

 As far as day trips from Pittsburgh are concerned, perhaps the most popular of all is visiting our regional theme park: Kennywood!

-When the folks at Kennywood invited us out for a visit during the 2016 season, we jumped on the opportunity.
+When the folks at Kennywood invited us out for a visit, we jumped on the opportunity.
 I am a roller coaster enthusiast who loves the most extreme experiences imaginable and Angie, well, she agreed to join me with the promise of potato patch fries- something she has been craving since her last visit several years prior.
 So on a gorgeous July day we made the trip out of the city to take in as many flips, dips, spins, and fries as possible.

 But why should you make the trip out to this park?
 We share our favorite reasons below.